Celebrating Thirteen Years Online

 General Concept

-The intent of this design has been to create an aluminum trawler yacht as simply as possible for economy, and as rugged and seaworthy as possible for long range ocean passages.
+As with her near sister the Vagabond 36, the intent of the Greatheart 36 design shown here has been to create an aluminum trawler yacht as simply as possible for economy, and as rugged and seaworthy as possible for long range ocean passages.
 See the images available via the links above for detailed views of the interior and exterior.

 Power requirements are very modest, therefore engine choices are many.
 An engine of any make having 50 hp will be very adequate to drive the vessel, and predicted top speed with that power is around 7.5 knots.